toivoh/tt07-basilisc-2816-cpu/docs/info.md

 The RAM emulator does not need to use these pin values to operate correctly, but they give additional information about what the CPU is doing.
 They are used by the gate level test.

-The 2-bit serial RAM interface is motivated by AnemoneSynth in https://github.com/toivoh/tt06-retro-console, which needs to be able to read and write 2 bits/cycle to and from memory for fast enough context switching between voices.
+The 2-bit serial RAM interface is motivated by the AnemoneSynth synth in https://github.com/toivoh/tt06-retro-console, which needs to be able to read and write 2 bits/cycle to and from memory for fast enough context switching between voices.
 The 2-bit serial interface in turn shapes the design of the rest of the processor.

 ## Programmer's view

 ### Registers

 The CPU has the following registers: